What to Do When You’re Stuck in a Dysfunctional Company: Strategies for Survival and Well-being

 Adapting to a toxic environment involves developing coping mechanisms that help you manage stress and maintain your well-being:

-• Create a Routine: Establish a daily routine that includes activities that help you unwind, such as exercise, reading, or spending time with loved ones.
-Having a structured day can provide stability and reduce the impact of workplace stress.
+• Create a Routine: Establish a daily routine with activities that help you unwind, such as exercise, reading, or spending time with loved ones.
+A structured day can provide stability and reduce the impact of workplace stress.

 • Set Small Goals: Break your work into manageable tasks and set small, achievable goals.
-This can help you stay focused and feel a sense of accomplishment, even in a difficult environment.
+This can help you stay focused and feel accomplished, even in a difficult environment.

 • Learn to Let Go: Understand that you can’t control others’ behavior, only how you respond to it.
 Practice letting go of things you can’t change and focus on what you can control.